RowanSkie/chevalierportal/README.md

 ### About

-This repository holds Mark Joshua Zuniga's Capstone Project: A Student Portal.
-Unless you are a developer, you aren't allowed to edit this.
+This repository holds Chevalier School Capstone Project: IT Group 2's Prototype.

+Members:

+Mark Joshua T. Zuniga (RowanSkie)

+Deidrey Simon Paul M. Mandani

+Joshua Edwin Cruz

+Migel Sanchez

 The main site can be checked by downloading and opening the index.html.